 Landing in Colombo, I had no idea what riches lie in front of me.
 Sri Lanka sounded to this American Girl like an exotic, far-off land.
 This trip for me was intriguing and mysterious all at the same time.
-Any country’s UNESCO World Heritage sites are always of interest to me, so I was ecstatic to learn I would take a visit an ancient city in Sri Lanka known as Sigiriya.
+Any country’s UNESCO World Heritage sites are always of interest to me, so I was ecstatic to learn I would take a visit to an ancient city in Sri Lanka known as Sigiriya.
 Pronounced “see-gee-REE-yah”.
 Sigiriya is an ancient rock fortress located in the northern Matale District near the town of Dambulla in the Central Province of Sri Lanka.

 As we approached, the first thing I noticed was the moat surrounding the entrance with what appeared to be Koi Fish and hundreds of floating lily pads in the water.
 I then came upon the gardens and started to realize the magnitude of this complex city, its structures, and gardens.

 It seems you could wander here for days, finding pathways that you hadn’t seen before.
 But if you continue up the main path, there are several approaches to the inner city.
 The most prominent one being the western entrance.